How to Tell if Your Skincare Products Are Expired

 No matter how long a product should last, if you don’t handle them properly, it can impact the shelf life by causing them to break down and degrade at a faster pace.
 A few common culprits confirmed by the FDA are dipping your fingers directly into face cream and mask jars, using unhygienic applicators and exposing products to moisture and/or extreme temperature changes.

 While we can’t offer you any tips that will make a product last past its expiration date, there are a few things you can do to avoid decreasing their shelf life.
-To start, don’t stick your fingers into your products.
-The bacteria on your hands can mix into your skin care, and there’s no coming back from that.
-Use applicators and spatulas that are regularly cleaned to apply product instead.
+First, be sure to check the product’s packaging.
+For example, vitamin C is an incredibly unstable ingredient that can go bad fast if it’s not contained in a dark or opaque bottle (see the SkinCeuticals C E Ferulic packaging below?
+That’s how dark your vitamin C packaging should be).
+Additionally, don’t stick your fingers into your products.
+The bacteria on your hands can mix into your skincare, Use clean applicators and spatulas to apply the product instead.
 Also, be sure to store your products properly.
-The bathroom or shower may seem like an obvious spot for some of your skin-care products, but the heat and moisture may impact certain formulations.
+The bathroom or shower may seem like an obvious spot for some of your skincare products, but the heat and moisture may impact certain formulations.
 Instead, store products in a dry, cool space with a consistent temperature, which is a better fit.